 The experiment is presented from the beginning of each session as composed of two separate activities, but subjects were provided no details on the second one until after the first was over.
 Initially, participants are randomly subdivided in two groups, identified by two different colors.
 We used the names cobalt and coral for the colors, to try to avoid any potential biases such as associations with political parties or sports teams of Italy, where the experiment was run.
 The first activity is a contest between the two groups, based on a trivia game.
 Participants are asked to answer 12 open answer trivia questions: they do so while matched each with another member of their group, with whom they take turns in answering, and can interact via a chat.
-They have 7 minutes total, and for each question, they are free to make multiple attempts, without any negative consequence for wrong answers; they move to the following question either when they find the right answer, or after 1 minute.
+They have 7 minutes total, and for each question, they are free to make multiple attempts, without any negative consequence for wrong answers; they move to the following question either when they find the right answer, or after 1 minute (see Figure 3 in Appendix B for a screenshot).
 Questions were chosen in such a way as to motivate subjects towards making many attempts and interacting via the chat.
-The group whose members, on average, find more correct answers wins the contest, and a prize $\leq 1$ per member; participants are only informed of the result
+The group